Storage & Samples

 2. Access the SD card — Either remove the P4 SD card and insert it in your computer, or boot into USB-MSC mode to access it over USB.

-3. Copy files — Place your .wav files into a subfolder of /tbdsamples/ (e.g. /tbdsamples/my_samples/).
+3. Copy files — Place your .wav files into a subfolder of /samples/user/ (e.g. /samples/user/my_samples/).
+User-side files override the factory defaults of the same name; factory files stay read-only.

-4. Create a bank file — Create a .json file in /tbdsamples/ listing your samples (see the existing def_smp.json as a template).
+4. Create a bank file — Create a .json file in /samples/user/ listing your samples (see the existing def_smp.json in /samples/factory/ as a template).
 Each entry needs:

 • filename — Stem name without extension (max 32 chars)

-• path — Subfolder path relative to /tbdsamples/
+• path — Subfolder path relative to /samples/

 • nsamples — Number of sample frames in the file

-5. Register the bank — Add your bank file to the smp_banks array in sample_rom.json.
+5. Register the bank — Add your bank file to the smp_banks array in sample_rom.json (the user copy under /samples/user/sample_rom.json if you want it overlayed on top of the factory list).

 6. Reboot — The TBD-16 will load the new bank data on the next start.